Ooperipatellus decoratus: Phylogeny

 Multiple phylogenetic studies based on molecular data place the species O. decoratus in a clade with the Tasmanian species O. cryptus and the mainland species O. insignis.
-For example, a 2017 study places O. decoratus in a clade with O. insignis, with these two species forming a sister group for O. cryptus.
-A 2018 study, however, places O. insignis and O. cryptus in a clade, with these two species forming a sister group for O. decoratus.
-In either case, the molecular evidence suggests that O. insignis and O. cryptus are among the closest relatives of O. decoratus in a phylogenetic tree of the genus Ooperipatellus.
+For example, studies published in 2017 and in 2026 place O. decoratus in a clade with O. insignis, with these two species forming a sister group for O. cryptus.
+ThIs molecular evidence suggests that O. insignis and O. cryptus are among the closest relatives of O. decoratus in a phylogenetic tree of the genus Ooperipatellus.

 These three species share many traits that characterize the genus Ooperipatellus.
 For example, each of these species is oviparous, the female of each features an ovipositor with a longitudinal slit as the gonopore, and the male gonopore in each is cruciform.
 Furthermore, in each of these species, accessory teeth are absent from the outer jaw blade, and each foot features three distal papillae (one anterior, one median, and one posterior), but no basal papillae.

 The species O. decoratus shares a more distinctive set of traits with the closely related species O. cryptus and O. insignis.
 For example, each of these three species usually features 12 complete plicae per segment on the dorsal surface.
 Furthermore, each species features 14 leg pairs with the last pair fully developed.
 Moreover, the male of each species features crural papillae on leg pairs 6 through 13.

 The species O. decoratus can be distinguished from these other two species, however, based on other traits.
 For example, the dorsal surface of O. decoratus features a distinctive pattern of six longitudinal rows of large papillae, a pattern that is absent in the other species.
 Furthermore, each antenna features 51 rings in adults of the species O. decoratus but only 30 rings in the other two species.